virgiliud/scrollClass.js/README.md

 ### Set classes to elements

-Add the `data-scroll-class` attribute to any element that you wish to target and set a class name as the value.
+Add the `data-scroll-class` attribute to any element/elements that you wish to target and set a class name as the value.

 ```html
 <div class="example" data-scroll-class="my-class"></div>